elastic/ecs/schemas/README.md

 Optional field set attributes:

 - short: Short version of the description to display in small spaces, such as the list of field sets.
-  It defaults to the full description, but an error will be raised if the 'short' description contains newlines.
+  Short descriptions must not have newlines.
+  Defaults to the main description when absent.
+  If the main description has multiple paragraphs, then a 'short' description with no newlines is required.
 - root (default false): Whether or not the fields of this field set should be namespaced under the field set name.
   Most field sets are expected to have their fields namespaced under the field set name.
   Only the "base" field set is expected to set this to true (to define a few root fields like `@timestamp`).